MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/best-practices/purview-checklist.md

     |Microsoft 365 administrators     |Microsoft Information Protection in Microsoft 365 if Microsoft 365 sensitivity labels will be used         |
     |Data source owners     |Mapped to roles in Azure Purview         |

-- Define whether there's an existing data management and analytics scenario [data management landing zone](../architectures/data-management-landing-zone.md) in the environment or if there is a need to deploy a *new* data management landing zone.
+- Define whether there's an existing cloud-scale analytics [data management landing zone](../architectures/data-management-landing-zone.md) in the environment or if there is a need to deploy a *new* data management landing zone.
 The data management landing zone is a centralized subscription to deploy services such as Azure Purview.

 - Manage budgets, costs, and licensing.
   - Understand how the Azure Purview billing model works, and define how to control costs.
 Microsoft offers Azure Purview in a [pay-as-you-go model](https://aka.ms/purviewpricing).